- How do I enable the Live Studio feature?

 With the Live Studio, you can enhance your streaming by adding animations, lower thirds, chyrons, and custom backgrounds to it.
 This article intends to show you how to use the Live Studio as the room video mode in an online session.

-To enable this feature, go to Settings > Tools > scroll down until you see the Live section.
-Then, press Edit, and make sure the Live Studio checkbox is checked.
-Press End to save the changes.
+To enable this feature, go to Settings > Tools.
+Click on the Live section and scroll down till you see Live Studio Conferencing.
+Press Edit and toggle the button to enable it.
+Press End to save your changes.

-If instead of seeing a checkbox you see Click, you will need to enable this feature at the company tools.
+If instead of seeing a toggle button you see Click, you will need to enable this feature at the company tools.
 To do so, simply press Click and a new tab will automatically open at the company tools page.
-Then, scroll down until you see the Live section, press Edit, and make sure the Live Studio checkbox is checked.
-Press End to save the changes.
+Click on the Live section, and scroll down till you see the Live Studio feature.
+Press Edit, and toggle the button to enable it.
+Press End to save your changes.

 Choosing the Live Studio as the room video mode